Mer Island, Queensland: Post-European settlement (1872)

 Missionaries (mainly Polynesian) and some other Polynesians began to settle the island in 1872 when the London Missionary Society founded a missionary school there.
 The Queensland Government annexed the islands in 1879.
 The Australian painter Tom Roberts visited the island in 1892.
 He witnessed a nighttime dance and depicted it in a painting.

+From 1896 to 1903, it was under the control of the Department for Public Instruction and was known as Murray Island Provisional School.
+From 1904, it became the responsibility of various other government departments.
+It returned to the control of the Department of Education on 29 January 1985 as Murray Island State School.
+It was renamed in October 1990 as Mer State School, becoming the Mer Campus of the Tagai State College on 1 January 2007.

 In 1936, a maritime strike fuelled by Islander dissatisfaction with the management of their wages and boats by the Protector of Aborigines allowed Islanders to assert control and reject government controls.
 In 1937, the inaugural meeting of Island Councillors on Yorke Island resulted in the Torres Strait Islander Act 1939, giving Islanders more authority in their own affairs and establishing local governments on each island.

 After the Pacific War broke out in 1941, over 700 Islanders volunteered to defend the Torres Strait.
 This group was organised into the Torres Strait Light Infantry Battalion.
 The migration of Islanders to mainland Australia increased as jobs disappeared in the pearling industry.
 A call for independence from Australia in the 1980s arose as the government failed to provide basic infrastructure on the island.

 Murray Island's most famous resident was trade unionist Eddie Mabo, whose decision to sue the Queensland Government to secure ownership of his land, which had been removed from his ancestors by the British colonial powers using the terra nullius legal concept, ultimately led the High Court of Australia, on appeal from the Supreme Court of the State of Queensland, to issue the "Mabo decision" on 3 June 1992, finally recognising Mabo's native title rights on his land.
 The decision continues to have ramifications for Australia.
 Mabo himself died a few months before the decision.
 After vandalism to his grave site, he was reburied on Murray Island, where Islanders performed a traditional ceremony for the burial of a king.